Module 56 Human Disease

 Module 58 Risk Analysis

-Note difference between lighting and heart disease...
+Note difference between lightning and heart disease...

 Risk = probability of exposure x probability of being harmed